Apeterson07/deep-learning-challenge/Starter_Code/Neural Network Model Analysis Report.md

 72.01%

-Best Performing Model

-Highest Accuracy: Model 2 (73.03%) – The additional layers and activation functions enhanced pattern recognition.
+What These Results Tell Us

+Best Accuracy: Model 2 performed slightly better (73.03%), likely due to the additional hidden layers.

-Lowest Loss: Model 3 (0.5579) – It minimized errors more effectively but had slightly lower accuracy.
+Lowest Loss: Model 3 had the lowest error rate (0.5579), though accuracy was slightly lower.

-Balanced Choice: Model 1 offered a good trade-off between accuracy (72.63%) and loss (0.5604).
+Balanced Choice: Model 1 had a good trade-off between accuracy (72.63%) and loss (0.5604).

+Key Takeaways

+Which factors are most important?

+APPLICATION_TYPE, ASK_AMT, INCOME_AMT, and CLASSIFICATION had the strongest impact on predictions.

+How did encoding affect performance?

+One-hot encoding improved categorical feature representation but increased model complexity.

+Why scale features?

+StandardScaler ensured consistent numeric inputs, making training more stable.

+How did adding layers impact the model?

+More layers helped Model 2 achieve the highest accuracy, though at the cost of increased training time.

+Does loss always align with accuracy?

+Not necessarily—Model 3 had the lowest loss but wasn’t the most accurate.

+How can we improve performance?

+Trying different architectures, optimizing hyperparameters, or exploring other machine learning models.

-Alternative Model Recommendation
+5. Alternative Model Recommendation

-Given the dataset characteristics, an alternative approach using tree-based models such as Random Forest or XGBoost may offer better predictive performance.
+Why Consider a Tree-Based Model?

+Neural networks work well with large datasets, but for structured tabular data, decision trees often perform better.
+We compared two popular tree-based models:

 Model

 Test Accuracy

-Overfitting Risk
+Risk of Overfitting

 Random Forest